5 Secured Business Credit Cards That Report to D&B

 Since Dun & Bradstreet and Equifax are both Certified Vendors of the SBFE, any business that is an SBFE member who requests your credit report from one of those agencies will get information on your business that has been reported to the SBFE from other members.

 So, since Wells Fargo reports to the SBFE, that payment information will be on your D&B report if it is requested by another SBFE member.
+Also check out our list of Startup Business Credit Cards with No Credit for more options.

 FAQs